google/WebFundamentals/src/content/en/updates/News/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 ## <span id="native">Native app install banner</span>

 A new powerful feature for native app developers also landed in Chrome 44 Beta.
-Native App install banners are similar to Web app install banners, but instead of adding to the Homescreen will let the user inline install your native app.
+Native App install banners are similar to Web app install banners, but instead of adding to the Home Screen will let the user inline install your native app.

 <p style="text-align: center;">
   <img style="max-width: 100%; height: auto;" src="{{site.baseurl}}/updates/images/2015-03-03/inlineinstall.gif" alt="Native app install banner" />